 Apart from dealing with your thoughts, you need to also focus on leading a healthy lifestyle because your mental and physical health are connected.

 Set a routine for yourself which includes physical exercise, having a balanced diet, and getting at least 7-8 hours of sleep.
+You can also start a meditation routine to calm anxiety.
 You'll be bound to see an improvement in your mental health.

 By doing certain things every single day, they become a habit and you find yourself spending lesser time worrying and feeding negative thoughts.